-Complaints
+5. Complaints

-Complaints about screening or searching should be dealt with through the normal school complaints procedure.
-All complaints about the use of force should be thoroughly, speedily and appropriately investigated.
+Complaints about screening, searching or the use of reasonable force should be dealt with through the normal school complaints procedure.
+All complaints should be thoroughly, speedily and appropriately investigated.

 Where a member of staff has acted within the law - that is, they have used reasonable force in order to prevent injury, damage to property or disorder - this will provide a defence to any criminal prosecution or other civil or public law action.